Estimated time until plug & play solar kits hit UK shops

 Once your kit is in, the question becomes: when do I run the dishwasher?
 Charge the car?
 Sun Hours gives you a 7-day kWh forecast for your exact postcode — just enter your postcode and peak output.
 Free.
 No account.

-Get it free on Google Play →
+Get it free on Google Play →Best kits right now

 01

-EcoFlow STREAM 800W Kit
+EcoFlow STREAM 800W Balcony Solar Kit

-The official UK government partner product.
-Two 400W panels + 800W microinverter.
-Modular — add a battery later without replacing anything.
-Anti-islanding certified.
+🏆 Top PickThe official UK government partner product.
+Two 400W panels + 800W microinverter in one box.
+Modular — add a STREAM battery later without replacing anything.
+Anti-islanding certified, Wi-Fi monitoring via the EcoFlow app.
+The most complete plug-and-play solar kit available in the UK right now.

 02

-EcoFlow STREAM Microinverter Only
+EcoFlow STREAM 800W Microinverter

 03

-Lidl & Iceland ~£400 Kit
+Lidl & Iceland ~£400 Complete Kit

-Both retailers are confirmed government partners for the UK plug-in solar rollout.
+⏳ Coming SoonBoth retailers are confirmed UK government retail partners for the plug-in solar rollout.
 Expected on shelves summer 2026 once BSI certification lands.
-Watch this space.
+Set to be the most accessible plug and play solar option for shoppers nationwide — panels, inverter, and cable all in one box, in-store.

 Note: EcoFlow STREAM kits are available now but plugging directly into a mains socket is not yet legal in the UK without an electrician.
 Full DIY self-connection expected from summer 2026 once BSI certification is published.